usetrmnl/cli/README.md

 code inside `lib/` is not intended to run independently of the core TRMNL web server. it does, however, showcase design choices and hierarchy of available CRUD behaviors.

-we open feedback and contributions to the following areas:
+we are open to feedback and contributions to the following areas:

 - attributes and formatting via `list` style commands, ex `trmnl plugins ls`
 - CLI-only "go" actions that commit write operations, ex `trmnl go shopping_list <item>`